alexharri/website/posts/grid-engine-performance.md

 ---
-title: "Making GRID's spreadsheet engine 10% faster by sharing immutable objects"
+title: "Making GRIDs spreadsheet engine 10% faster"
-description: ""
+description: "Optimizing the performance of GRIDs browser-based spreadsheet engine, through the use of shared immutable objects."
 publishedAt: ""
 image: ""
 ---

-GRID's engine is a beaut.
-Written in JavaScript, it's a feature-complete spreadsheet engine running the browser, supporting advanced features like [spilling][spilling], [iterative calculation][iterative_calculation], and the [`QUERY` function][query_func].
-As a member of GRID's Engine Team, I got to implement some of these features, and do a lot of interesting performance and optimization work.
+GRIDs product sports a feature-complete spreadsheet engine running the browser, with advanced features such as [spilling][spilling], [iterative calculation][iterative_calculation], and the [`QUERY` function][query_func].
+It's a beaut.

 [spilling]: https://grid.is/@hjalli/spilling-support-in-grid-Uq_xPRt7SXuKlWf2WnwYZA
 [iterative_calculation]: https://grid.is/@hjalli/iterative-calculations-example-hjmC1fe5RoqjEstgAEnaJw
 [query_func]: https://grid.is/@grid/summarize-data-with-the-query-function-InXxO_7vS6KNkV6tYScx3Q

-The Engine Team regularly handles customer care requests relating to bugs and performance issues in spreadsheets.
+The Engine Team, regularly handles customer care requests relating to bugs and performance issues in spreadsheets.
 Last June, I took a look at a particularly large and complicated spreadsheet where a write to a single cell caused ~12.000 cells to be recalculated.
 The recalculation took >700ms to execute on my machine (M1 Pro).

 Profiling the recalculation, about 12.5% of the time was spent in a method called `_makeCalcCellEvaluationContext`.